-OPERATING THE FIFTH WHEEL
+OPERATING THE FIFTH WHEEL OPTION

-The purpose of the Fifth Wheel is to help guide the stretcher along a straight line during transport and to help pivot the stretcher around corners.
+The purpose of the fifth wheel option is to help guide the stretcher when transporting a patient along a straight line and also for pivoting at corners.

 To engage the fifth wheel, push the proper side of the brake/steer pedal to the full down position.